rcazzara/seldovia/_people/Dushkin_Justina_Kuzakin.md

 South Peninsula Hospital Long Term Care, where she had lived for the last seven years.

-Mrs. Dushkin was born Oct.
-15, 1912 in Belkofski to George Kuzakin and Alice Vereskin Kuzakin.
+Mrs.Â Dushkin was born Oct.Â 15, 1912 in Belkofski to George Kuzakin and
+Alice Vereskin Kuzakin.
 She worked in the summers at King Cove Cannery.
 Her husband, Nicholas Dushkin was a priest and also a fisherman during the summers.